 Now, we’re back with a new Instagram photo challenge — this time one that can be used no matter the season — as a way to provide inspiration for businesses and organizations getting started on Instagram.

 As part of the Instagram photo challenge, we have provided daily prompts to help social media newcomers and seasoned veterans alike to come up with creative photo ideas.
-It’s a fun way to engage our followers and we are always to excited to see the posts come rolling in.
+It’s a fun way to engage our followers, and we are always excited to see the posts come rolling in.

 Running an Instagram photo challenge is a great way to come up with content ideas and boost engagement on your Instagram account.

 While preparing an Instagram photo challenge takes some time and effort, there are just a few easy steps in launching a photo challenge of your own.